 Cell Phones: These are very disruptive to the massage session and should be turned off or in silent mode.
 Vibration mode is still distracting.

 (Un)dress Attire: The last I checked, Illinois law requires that the genitalia and nipples are covered during a session.
 I find it funny that the latter is not sex-specific.
-So, according to the law, I am supposed to make sure that everyone wears at least underwear and pasties.
+So, according to the law, I am supposed to make sure that everyone wears at least underpants and pasties.
 As for what makes sense:

 Anyone coming to me for a session that is mostly comprised of cranial-sacral bodywork may remain dressed in loose comfortable clothing for that part of the session.
 It is best to take off restrictive items such as belts and and watches.